The Roman Bridge of Alcántara

 Cloister San Benito de Alcántara

 La Cantera, the quarry near Alcántara, which was used for the construction of the dam, now serves as a lake with a sandy beach.
-The day we went their it was sunny and hot and together with many others we enjoyed the clear water.
+The day we went there, it was sunny and hot and together with many others we enjoyed the clear water.
 While you swim you can watch vultures, which have their nests on the other side, an exceptional experience!

 La Cantera: 39.745635, -6.892043